zerotier/go-ztcentral/README.md

 Golang client library for interacting with the [ZeroTier Central Network Management Portal](https://my.zerotier.com)

-NOTE:  This package is not finished and is likely to change drastically before it is done.
-Only basic CRUD operations for Networks and Network Members are currently impelemted.

 NOTE: This does not work with self-hosted controllers.

 Example: